-This beautiful part of New Zealand is best seen slowly.
-Like a fine red wine with a rich beef stew, slow down and spend a few days drinking deeply of the fresh air and twirling in circles, like I did at the incredible beauty on my self-drive NZ holiday.
+The Mackenzie country is a beautiful part of New Zealand and is best seen slowly.
+Like a fine red wine with a rich beef stew, slow down and spend a few days drinking deeply of the fresh air and twirling in circles, like I did on my self-drive road trip.

-If you’re an international visitor to NZ you may like to have a look at DriveSafe about what it’s like driving on our roads before you get behind the wheel!
+If you’re an international visitor to NZ please have a look at DriveSafe about what it’s like driving on our roads before you get behind the wheel!

 Day 1 – Christchurch

-About half an hour from Geraldine Fat Albert’s Smoke House is worth pulling on the brakes for.
+About half an hour from Geraldine, The Wee Smokehouse ( formerly Fat Albert’s Smoke House) is worth pulling on the brakes for.
 Alison and Keith smoke salmon, duck, venison, chorizo and you can call in and pick up something – or order a hamper online and have it ready to pick up on your way through.

 Then another half hour on and you’ll arrive in beautiful Tekapo.